Hiti, Kasatonov, Suchy, Bush & Schell to IIHF Hall of Fame

-BERNE – The 2009 IIHF Hall of Fame will induct five new members on May 5.
-Rudi Hiti (SLO), Alexei Kasatonov (RUS) and Jan Suchy (CZE) were added to the players’ category.
-Walter Bush Jr. (USA) was honoured as a builder, while Hungarian referee Laszlo Schell completes the class.
-The IIHF Hall of Fame grows to include 155 greats from 22 countries.
+ZURICH – The 2009 IIHF Hall of Fame will induct five new members on May 5th in Bern, Switzerland.
+Rudi Hiti (SLO), Alexei Kasatonov (RUS) and Jan Suchy (CZE) will be added to the players’ category.
+Walter Bush Jr. (USA) will be honored as builder while Hungarian referee Laszlo Schell completes the class.
+The IIHF Hall of Fame has grown to include 155 greats from 22 countries.

-The induction ceremony also includes the prestigious Paul Loicq Award, presented to an individual who has made outstanding contributions to the IIHF and international ice hockey.
-The 2009 prize goes to Harald Griebel of Infront Sports and Media.
+The induction ceremony will as usual also include the prestigious Paul Loicq Award, presented to an individual who has made outstanding contributions to the IIHF and international ice hockey.
+The 2009 prize has been awarded to Harald Griebel of Infront Sports and Media.
 The Paul Loicq Award is named after the Belgian who was the IIHF’s President for 25 years (1922-1947).

 Coincidentally, Suchy’s induction will take place in the same city where he 38 years ago was named ‘Best Defenseman’ at the 1971 IIHF World Championship.

 “Rudi Hiti and Laszlo Schell are representatives of the smaller IIHF nations, where so many great players and officials have performed outstanding roles, without ever getting rightful credit.
 It is very fitting that the IIHF Hall of Fame recognizes their accomplishments,” Fasel said.